Kids for cash scandal: Criminal verdicts and sentences

+On September 23, 2011, Conahan was sentenced to 17 1/2 years in federal prison after pleading guilty to one count of racketeering conspiracy.
+Due to coronavirus concerns, he was released from prison and placed under home confinement in June 2020, six years early.
+On December 11, 2024, President Joe Biden commuted Conahan’s sentence as part of the some 1,500 sentences he commuted for those individuals who had been placed under home confinement during the COVID-19 pandemic, stating that such individuals would have received lower sentences under modern sentencing laws, rules, and policies and "have successfully reintegrated into their families and communities and have shown that they deserve a second chance".

 On November 4, 2011, Powell was sentenced to 18 months in federal prison after pleading guilty to failing to report a felony and being an accessory to tax conspiracy.
 He was incarcerated at the Federal Prison Camp, Pensacola, a low-security facility in Florida, and was released from a halfway house on April 16, 2013.
 On August 10, 2015, a judge approved a $4.75M settlement agreement for Powell, for having paid kickbacks related to the adjudication of at least 2,400 juveniles.

 Robert Mericle's sentencing in connection with his guilty plea for failing to report a felony was delayed pending his anticipated testimony in the bribery trial of former Congressman and Pennsylvania State Senator Raphael Musto.
 On November 23, 2010, a federal grand jury had issued a six-count indictment against Musto, charging him with accepting more than $28,000 from an unnamed company and individual in exchange for his help in obtaining grants and funding.
 Musto denied any wrongdoing.

 After Musto died on April 24, 2014, Mericle was sentenced the next day to one year in prison by Senior District Judge Edwin M. Kosik.
 Mericle was ordered to pay a $250,000 fine and to report to the Federal Bureau of Prisons on May 14, 2014.
 He was released on May 29, 2015.

-On October 1, 2019, Ciavarella was disbarred on consent from the practice of law by the Commonwealth of Pennsylvania.